ZcashFoundation/zebra/README.md

 Zebra's network stack is interoperable with `zcashd`, and Zebra implements all the features required to reach Zcash network consensus.

-The goals of the beta release series are for Zebra to act as a fully validating Zcash node, for all active consensus rules as of NU5 activation.

 Currently, Zebra validates all of the Zcash consensus rules for the NU5 network upgrade.
-(As of the second NU5 activation on testnet.)

 But it may not validate any:
 - Undocumented rules derived from Bitcoin